neon-mmd/websurfx/docs/developing.md

 ### Environment Variables

-All environmental variables are optional.
-Currently there are not many environmental variables used, as most of the user preferences are stored under the `websurfx` folder (located under the codebase (`websurfx` directory)) in the `config.lua` file.
+All environment variables are optional.
+Currently there are not many environment variables used, as most of the user preferences are stored under the `websurfx` folder (located under the codebase (`websurfx` directory)) in the `config.lua` file.

 The list of all the available environment variables are listed down below: